hashicorp/nomad/website/source/docs/job-specification/service.html.md

 </table>

 The `service` stanza instructs Nomad to register the task as a service using the service discovery integration.
-This section of the documentation will discus the configuration, but please also read the
+This section of the documentation will discuss the configuration, but please also read the
 [Nomad service discovery documentation][service-discovery] for more detailed information about the integration.